-It is extremely important that the seller disclose all known information about their home to a prospective buyer.
-Failing to disclose known material facts about the property can lead to severe monetary penalties.
-There are a number of forms you will receive from the seller specifically addressing the seller’s knowledge of the condition of the property and any known outside influences that could affect the future value.
-Have there been any major repairs?
-Has the home experienced past slippage or foundation problems?
-If the property is in an area that has a Homeowner’s Association, will they be raising dues or conducting repairs in the near future?
+It is extremely important that you disclose all known information about your home to a prospective buyer.
+Failing to disclose known material facts about your property can lead to severe monetary penalties.
+We will fill out some forms specifically addressing the condition of your property and any known outside influences that could affect the future value.
+Is there an airport scheduled to be built in your area?
+If you live in an area that has a Homeowner’s Association, will they be raising dues or conducting repairs in the near future?
 These are just examples of items that would need to be disclosed to prospective buyers.

 Real Estate Transfer Disclosure Statement